-The Local Government Pension Scheme (LGPS) is an occupational Career average scheme, CWPF is a participating fund and the administration is carried out on the Council's behalf by Surrey County Council.
-It a scheme with over 2,200 active members.
+The Local Government Pension Scheme (LGPS) is an occupational Career average scheme, CWPF is a participating fund and the administration is carried out on the Council's behalf by Hampshire County Council.

 Data protection is of paramount importance to the City of Westminster Pension fund.
 All of our fund employers are asked to communicate with the fund in a way that protects members' personal data.
 Members are asked to consider their own personal data protection when contacting the pension fund, and the full privacy notice can be found our pension fund website.